mbalakiran/Master_Thesis/README.md

 Level: Masters

-# Heading 1 Developmental Encodings in Neuroevolution - No Free Lunch but a Peak at the Menu is Allowed
+# Developmental Encodings in Neuroevolution - No Free Lunch but a Peak at the Menu is Allowed

-# Heading 2 Abstract:
+## Abstract:

 NeuroEvolution besides deep learning is considered the most promising method to train and optimize neural networks.
 Neuroevolution uses genetic algorithms to train the controller of an agent performing various tasks.
 Traditionally, the controller of an agent will be encoded in a genome which will be directly translated into the neural network of the controller.
 All weights and the connections will be described by their elements in the genome of the agent.
 Direct Encoding – states if there is a single change in the genome it directly affects a change in the brain.
 Over time, different forms of encoding have been developed, such as Indirect and Developmental Encodings.
 This paper mainly concentrates on Developmental Encoding and how it could improve NeuroEvolution.
 The No-Free Lunch theorem states that there is no specific optimization method that would outperform any other.
 This does not mean that the genetic encodings could not outperform other methods on specific neuroevolutionary tasks.
 However, we do not know what tasks this might be.
 Thus here a range of different tasks is tested using different encodings.
 The hope is to find in which task domains developmental encodings perform best.

 Keywords: NeuroEvolution, Genetic Algorithms, Direct Encoding, Indirect Encodings, Developmental Encodings, MABE

-# Heading 2 1.
-Introduction
+## 1. Introduction

 Search algorithms are typically applied to problems that can not be solved otherwise, such as backpropagation/deep learning (Norvig & Intelligence, 2002) or reinforcement learning.
 The search should be as efficient and thus fast as possible, reducing the computational cost and waiting time.
 This suggests that one should look for a search algorithm that is optimal for each problem.
 However, the No Free Lunch Theorem (Schaffer, 1994; Wolpert & Macready, 1995; Wolpert, 1996; Wolpert & Macready, 1997) found that this is an impossible task.
 No Free Lunch Theorem (NFL) states that when applying different search algorithms on all possible problems, it turns out that on average they all perform the same.
 While this makes the search for a perfect search algorithm futile, it does not prevent us from finding what kind of search algorithm is optimal for a particular subdomain of problems.
 After all, while maybe not being able to deploy the perfect one for all problems, it might be good enough to use a specific algorithm optimal on a specific domain, as it has been shown before in neuroevolution (Hintze, Schossau, & Bohm, 2019).